All Episodes

 Well, look, I mean, here's what you've got, and this is just the situation as it exists.

-The the special counsel has been appointed, and the special counsel has a mandate.
+A special counsel has been appointed, and the special counsel has a mandate.

-People try tend to want to forget that.
+People tend to want to forget that.

-I I'm that's my case.
+That's my case.

-So I know what these Department of Justice investigations are like or not like, in depending on the circumstances.
+So I know what these Department of Justice investigations are like or not like, depending on the circumstances.

 And here's what you've got.